 About the Class:

-Classes are kept intentionally small (25-30) to encourage self-exploration and team building.
-The program curriculum divides its time between personal leadership development and community action.
+The program divides its time between personal leadership development and activation in the community.

-If you have any questions about the Fellows curriculum or its application process, please contact christina [at] newmemphis [dot] org.
+If you have any questions about the Fellows curriculum or its application process, please contact kaylon [at] newmemphis [dot] org.

 Personal Leadership Development and Foundations of Leadership